 Procedural History: Ms. Rouleau appealed the decision.
 On appeal, Defendant again concluded that Ms. Rouleau was not entitled to benefits because, according to Defendant, she could perform work in other occupations.

 Key Physician Opinions:

-Towards the end of the 24 month “own occupation” period, Dr. Patel conducted the peer review for the insurance company.
+Towards the end of the 24 months “own occupation” period, Dr. Patel conducted the peer review for the insurance company.
 Dr. Patel reviewed Ms. Rouleau’s medical records but did not examine Ms. Rouleau personally.
 Dr. Patel did not speak with any of Ms. Rouleau’s medical providers directly.
 Dr. Patel opined that based on the medical evidence, the claimant would be capable of lifting 20 pounds occasionally and sitting up to one hour at a time, for a total unrestricted sitting in an 8 hour day with the ability to change positions for comfort.
 Standing and walking would be unrestricted.
-Prognosis is good for return to full time work with above restrictions and limitations.
-The above restrictions would be considered permanent due to the chronic nature of claimant condition.
+Prognosis is good for a return to full-time work with above restrictions and limitations.
+The above restrictions would be considered permanent due to the chronic nature of the claimant’s condition.